- No win. No fee.

 Speak to the true specialists in clinical negligence

-We hope that this introduction to the date of knowledge offers reassurance that it is always worth seeing if you may have to make a clinical negligence claim, even if your initial inquiry is several years after the incident occurred.
+We hope that this introduction to the date of knowledge offers reassurance that it is always worth seeing if you may have to make a clinical or medical negligence claim for compensation, even if your initial inquiry is several years after the incident occurred.

 While these exceptions exist, we encourage you to bear in mind two key pieces of advice from this article: